 What are some of the Top hikes in Peru?

-I have gathered here what some of my fellow travel bloggers consider are the top hikes in Peru!
+I have gathered here what some of my fellow travel bloggers consider the top hikes in Peru!

 Top hikes in Peru

-First of all we have the hike of Choquequirao.
+First of all, we have the hike of Choquequirao.
 Nelson Mochilero from mochileros.org has chosen Choquequirao as his top hike in Peru.

 “Choquequirao is a place as wonderful as Machu Picchu but less known.
-The reason is because is a virgin place free of crowded tourism and the only way to get there is through a hard trekking of several days camping along the trail.
-Is a marvelous architectural complex at 3,035 meters of height that needs you to climb since 1,461m.
+The reason is that is a virgin place free of crowded tourism and the only way to get there is through hard trekking of several days of camping along the trail.
+Is a marvelous architectural complex at 3,035 meters of height that needs you to climb 1,461m.
 The trekking is free and you don’t need a travel agency or special permit to do it meanwhile you do need it for the populous “Inka Trail”.

-You’ll walk 62km in total crossing through a beautiful scenery from the highest mountains to the lowest rivers.”
+You’ll walk 62km in total crossing through beautiful scenery from the highest mountains to the lowest rivers.”